 Belmond Mount Nelson Hotel

 "Nelly", as it’s affectionately known, lies in the centre of City Bowl, the rocky natural amphitheatre that embraces old Cape Town.
 The hotel was built to host wealthy Europeans and still preserves traditions such as afternoon tea service.
 The luxurious rooms are appointed with antique furnishings, high ceilings and canopied beds.

 Royal Livingstone Hotel

 An old-fashioned, colonial-style redoubt, fully up-to-the-second, one of T+L’s Best Hotels in the World, the Royal Livingstone would be a sought-after destination even if it weren’t within strolling distance of ceaselessly stunning Livingstone.

 Set in lush gardens in the pacific Nairobi suburb of Karen, Hemingways has created an excited stir in East Africa’s travel world.
-Its 45 gorgeous rooms, each honouring an African luminary, are unmatched in their intelligent, gentle luxury.
+Its 45 gorgeous rooms are unmatched in their intelligent, gentle luxury.
 Hemingways’ common rooms are reminiscent of English stately homes, yet with an African flavour.

 The Manor at Ngorongoro